Online Courses For Health & Social Care and Child Care & Education

 Written and endorsed by qualified professionals in the care sector, complete with downloadable course content, nationally recognised & verified certification, unlimited resits and your own personal reporting dashboard too!

-What is CPD in Health and Social Care?
+What is CPD in Health and Social Care and child Care & Education?

-Health and Social care CPD (Continuing Professional Development or Continuous Professional Development) is any learning or development activity which helps to improve a worker’s ability to do their job.
+Health and Social care, and child care and education CPD (Continuing Professional Development or Continuous Professional Development) is any learning or development activity which helps to improve a worker’s ability to do their job.
 In the health and social care sector, Our care CPD courses ensures that staff have the skills and knowledge they need to provide high quality care and carry out their role safely.

 Online Courses for health and social care